-2.1 Short Review of the Literature
+2.1 Review of the literature

-As pointed out in the Introduction, in most settings, ignoring adverse selection in the private or additional insurance decision will lead to an overestimation of the moral hazard effect in the demand for health care services.
-The traditional way of controlling for this potential bias is to use Instrumental Variables (e.g. Cameron et al., 1988, Coulson et al., 1995, Holly et al., 1998, Vera, 1999, Savage and Wright, 2003).
-The econometric model used to estimate the impact of insurance on health care utilization varies substantially in the literature, depending on both the characteristic of the dependent variable, e.g. count or binary, and the convenience of the model.
-For example, Cameron et al. (1988) start with a negbin specification but switch to a linear specification when they instrument for the insurance variable.
-The typical instruments used are socioeconomic variables that tend to be more associated with the insurance decision than with health care utilization.
+In most settings, ignoring the role of adverse selection in the decision to obtain private or additional insurance will lead to an overestimation of the moral hazard effect in the demand for health-care services.
+The traditional way of controlling for this potential bias is to use instrumental variables (e.g., Cameron et al., 1988, Coulson et al., 1995, Holly et al., 1998, Vera, 1999, Savage and Wright, 2003).
+The econometric model used to estimate the impact of insurance on health-care utilization varies substantially in the literature, depending both on the characteristic of the dependent variable (e.g., count or binary) and the convenience of the model.
+For example, Cameron et al. (1988) start with a Negbin specification but switch to a linear specification when they instrument for the insurance variable.
+The typical instruments used are socioeconomic variables that tend to be associated more with the insurance decision than with health-care utilization.
 It is hard, however, to justify that any of these variables is an appropriate instrument.
-While Vera (1999) justifies the use of these variables as instrumental variables by deriving a structural model of demand for health care and insurance, Bago d'Uva and Santos Silva (2002) argue that the appropriate instruments should be (unobserved) variables related to risk aversion which are absent from most datasets.
-We agree that appropriate instrumental variables are hard to find.
-Chiappori et al. (1998) avoid the use of instrumental variables by relying on a natural experiment in France.
-Yet, natural experiments are a rare phenomenon.
-Our paper also avoids the use of instrumental variables and instead argues that the civil servant insurance scheme in Portugal (ADSE) is exogenous to the beneficiaries' health.6
+While Vera (1999) justifies the use of these variables as instrumental variables by deriving a structural model of demand for health care and insurance, Bago d'Uva and Santos Silva (2002) argue that the appropriate instruments should be (unobserved) variables related to risk aversion which are absent from most data sets.
+Because appropriate instrumental variables are hard to find, Chiappori et al. (1998) avoid using them by relying on a natural experiment in France.
+Our paper also avoids the use of instrumental variables and instead argues that the civil servant insurance scheme in Portugal (ADSE) is exogenous to the beneficiaries' health.